List of Canadian Hot 100 number-one singles of 2023

-"Flowers" by Miley Cyrus (pictured) is the longest-running number-one single of 2023, spending fifteen consecutive weeks atop the Canadian Hot 100.
-It later ranked as the best-performing single of the year.
+"Flowers" by Miley Cyrus (pictured) is the longest-running number-one song of 2023, spending fifteen consecutive weeks atop the Canadian Hot 100.
+It later ranked as the best-performing song of the year.

-This is a list of the Canadian Hot 100 number-one singles of 2023.
-The Canadian Hot 100 is a chart that ranks the best-performing singles of Canada.
-Its data, published by Billboard magazine and compiled by Luminate, is based collectively on each single's weekly physical and digital sales, as well as airplay and streaming.
+This is a list of the Canadian Hot 100 number-one songs of 2023.
+The Canadian Hot 100 is a chart that ranks the best-performing songs of Canada.
+Its data, published by Billboard magazine and compiled by Luminate, is based collectively on each song's weekly physical and digital sales, as well as airplay and streaming.

 Chart history

 "Calm Down" by Rema and Selena Gomez (pictured) spent nine consecutive weeks at number one, and became the first Afrobeats song to top the Canadian Hot 100.

-Morgan Wallen (pictured) earned his first number-one single with "Last Night".
+Morgan Wallen (pictured) earned his first number-one song with "Last Night".
 It spent six weeks atop the chart.

-Doja Cat (pictured) earned her first number-one single with "Paint the Town Red", which spent six consecutive weeks at number one.
+Doja Cat (pictured) earned her first number-one song with "Paint the Town Red", which spent six consecutive weeks at number one.

-Taylor Swift (pictured) scored two number-one singles with "Cruel Summer" and "Is It Over Now?", becoming the first artist to replace herself atop the chart two weeks in a row.
+Taylor Swift (pictured) scored two number-one songs with "Cruel Summer" and "Is It Over Now?", becoming the first artist to replace herself atop the chart two weeks in a row.